Holic75/Baldurs-gate-dnd-3.5/README.md

 - Heal now heals up to 150 HP
 - Divine favor now lasts 4 rounds (it is now a 5th level War Domain Spell)
 - Sol's Searing Orb is now a ranged spell in Bg1 and Bg2 (instead creating item)  and deals 6d12 damage (double to undead) with savingthrow vs Breath Weapon for half
-- Damage of Bolt of glory against primes/elementals/undead/demons was increased to 4d12/3d8/8d12/10d12 respectivelyy
+- Damage of Bolt of Glory against primes/elementals/undead/demons was increased to 4d12/3d8/8d12/10d12 respectivelyy
 - Harm is now a close range spell instead of a weapon dealing 150 damage (75 if Save vs. Spell), but always leaves target with at least 1 HP
 - Boon of Lathander was renamed to Boon of Deity (it is now a 6th level Glory Domain Spell)
 - Finger of Death now deals 6d8 points of damage to the target if it succeeds on a Saving Throw vs. Death